authelia/authelia/README.md

 **Authelia** is an open-source authentication and authorization server providing two-factor authentication and single sign-on (SSO) for your applications via a web portal.
-It acts as a companion for reverse proxies like [nginx], [Traefik], [caddy] or [HAProxy] to let them know whether requests should either be allowed or redirected to Authelia's portal for authentication.
+It acts as a companion for reverse proxies like [nginx], [Traefik], [Caddy] or [HAProxy] to let them know whether requests should either be allowed or redirected to Authelia's portal for authentication.

 Documentation is available at [https://www.authelia.com/](https://www.authelia.com/).